 These brain changes can reverse once a person begins treatment.

 This feeling of coldness can persist, even when in a warm room or during the summer months.
-People with hypothyroidism often report having cold hands or feet, although they may feel that their whole body is cold.
+People with hypothyroidism often report having cold hands or feet, although they may feel their whole body is cold.

 These symptoms are not exclusive to hypothyroidism, however.
 Circulation problems or anemia can also cause people to feel chilly.

-Digestion is another body function that can slow down due to hypothyroidism.
+Digestion is another body function that

 Studies report that an underactive thyroid can cause problems with movement through the gut and the activity of the stomach, small intestine, and colon.